-To apply for board certification (ATR-BC) candidates must be current ATRs and must complete the online ATR-BC application via MyATCB.
-Candidates must read all information included in the ATR-BC Application Handbook and follow all instructions carefully.
+To apply for board certification (ATR-BC), candidates must be current ATRs and complete the online ATR-BC application via MyATCB.
+In addition, candidates must read all information included in the on-the-board-certification-page and follow all instructions carefully.

 Applicants are strongly encouraged to retain a copy of all submitted materials.